TREYCSE/Virtual_Detention_Frontend/README.md

 ###### Note: Depending on which type of model you’re trying to convert, you’ll need to pass different arguments to the converter.
 For example, let’s say you have saved a Keras model named model.h5 to your tmp/ directory.
 To convert your model using the TensorFlow.js converter, you can run the following command:

     $ tensorflowjs_converter --input_format=keras /tmp/model.h5 /tmp/tfjs_model
 ###### This will convert the model at /tmp/model.h5 and output a model.json file along with binary weight files to your tmp/tfjs_model/ directory.
 More details about the command line arguments corresponding to different model formats can be found at the TensorFlow.js converter README[https://github.com/tensorflow/tfjs/tree/master/tfjs-converter].
+The BERT q&a models I selected were TypeScript files so after getting everything imported properly, I converted to json to get TensorFlow.js.

 * TensorFlow.js Vis, in-browser visualization for TensorFlow.js models
 * TensorFlow.js AutoML, Set of APIs to load and run models produced by AutoML Edge.